google/WebFundamentals/src/content/en/updates/2018/10/animation-worklet.md

 design also allows you to make your app more resilient to jank while getting access to all the new goodness at the same time.

-Animation Worklet is in Canary and we are aiming for an Origin Trial with Chrome
-69. We are eagerly awaiting you to build great new experiences on the web and telling us about your experiences and what we can improve.
-There is also a [polyfill](https://github.com/GoogleChromeLabs/houdini-samples/blob/master/animation-worklet/anim-worklet.js) that gives you the same API, but doesn't provide the performance isolation.tion.
+Animation Worklet is in Canary and we are aiming for an Origin Trial with Chrome 71.
+We are eagerly awaiting your great new web experiences and hearing about what we can improve.
+There is also a [polyfill](https://github.com/GoogleChromeLabs/houdini-samples/blob/master/animation-worklet/anim-worklet.js) that gives you the same API, but doesn't provide the performance isolation.

-Keep in mind that CSS Transitions and CSS Animations are still very valid options and can be much simpler for basic animations.
+Keep in mind that CSS Transitions and CSS Animations are still valid options and can be much simpler for basic animations.
 But if you need to go fancy, AnimationWorklet has your back!